Leca of Cătun: Death and legacy

-In June 1601, Michael returned to Transylvania as the leader of an imperial army, having reconciled with Basta.
-Comis Leca was also attached to that force, which won a decisive victory over the Hungarian rebels on August 3, 1601, at Guruslău.
+In early 1601, Michael returned to Transylvania as the leader of an imperial army, having reconciled with Basta.
+Comis Leca also moved around the region; in March, Miklós Zólyomi was left in charge of his servants and horses at Székelyhíd, as revealed by a letter in which Zólyomi reasserts his loyalty to the Wallachians.
+Leca was also attached to the imperial force, which won a decisive victory over the Hungarian rebels on August 3, 1601, at Guruslău.
 Just days after, the conflict between Basta and Michael had been rekindled, and the latter was assassinated in his quarters at Câmpia Turzii.
 Leca remained in Transylvania with the rump Wallachian army, alongside Preda, Radu, and Stroe Buzescu, submitting to Rudolf II with a letter, dated November 5, 1601.
+Drafted in New Latin, this document has him as Comes Leka, signed after his namesake Leka Agha.
 The following year, he was again in Wallachia and directly involved in the election of a new Prince, Radu Șerban.

-From August 16, 1602, to December 10, 1610, Leca was Wallachia's Great Postelnic.
-He took leave in October 1604 to represent Radu Șerban at the court in Vienna, negotiating there a truce between Wallachia and the Crimean Khanate.
+From August 16, 1602, to December 10, 1610, Leca was Wallachia's Great Postelnic; his Albanian namesake, who remained committed to the Holy Roman Empire, died in Transylvania, at some point before August 1606, being survived by his mother and sister.
+The Postelnic took leave in October 1604 to represent Radu Șerban at the court in Vienna, negotiating there a truce between Wallachia and the Crimean Khanate.
 In November 1610, the feud between Radu Șerban and Gabriel Báthory became a Transylvanian invasion of Wallachia, chasing the Wallachian court into Moldavia.
 In 1612, Rudolf's successor on the Holy Roman throne, Matthias, promised to support the outcast Prince and his boyars against the usurper, Radu Mihnea.
-Matthias' letter, in New Latin, lists the boyars by name, with references to postelnico Leka.
+Matthias' letter, in Latin, lists the boyars by name, with references to postelnico Leka.